hazelcast/hazelcast-platform-demos/banking/credit-value-adjustment/README.md

 ### 2. `custom-classes`

-This module is used to upload to Viridian, when running from Viridian.
+This module is used to upload to Hazelcast Cloud, when running with Hazelcast Cloud.

 ### 3. `common`

 This module holds items that are shared between client-side and server-side.

-It is separate to `custom-classes` is it includes extra modules that are needed to run without Viridian, that are provided by Viridian.
+It is separate to `custom-classes` is it includes extra modules that are needed to run without Hazelcast Cloud, that are provided already by Hazelcast Cloud.

 For example, logging classes.
-Viridian has these, so we don't include them in `custom-classes` to upload.
+Hazelcast Cloud has these, so we don't include them in `custom-classes` to upload.
 But we will need logging classes if running elsewhere, hence this `common` module.

 ### 4. `cva-cpp`